calendee/ionic-leafletjs-map-demo/README.md

 ## LICENSE

 ionic-leafletjs-map-demo is licensed under the MIT Open Source license.
 For more information, see the LICENSE file in this repository.
-Please review include libraries for license information specific to those projects.
+Please review included libraries for license information specific to those projects.